“He hasn’t rolled over yet?”

 - Fine and gross motor skills: This is the ability to use small muscles (fine motor), particularly in the hands, and large muscles (gross motor) in the body.
 Babies use fine motor skills to grasp objects.
 Toddlers and preschoolers use them to do things like hold utensils, work with objects and draw.
 Babies use gross motor skills to sit up, roll over and begin to walk.
 Older children use them to do things like jump, run and climb stairs.

 - Activities of daily living: This is the ability to handle everyday tasks.
-For children, that includes feeding, dressing and bathing themselves.
+For children, that includes eating, dressing and bathing themselves.

-- Complications at birth: Being born too early (prematurely) or with low birth weight or not getting enough oxygen at birth.
+- Complications at birth: Being born too early (prematurely); low birth weight; not getting enough oxygen at birth.

-- Environmental issues: Lead poisoning, being exposed to alcohol or drugs before birth, poor nutrition and poverty.
+- Environmental issues: Lead poisoning; poor nutrition; exposure to alcohol or drugs before birth; difficult family situations; trauma.

 Sometimes parents worry that they might have contributed to their child’s delays.
 That’s usually not the case.
 For example, teaching a child more than one language does not lead to speech or language problems.
-Rather than worrying about causes of delays, it’s better to focus on next steps and ways to help.
+And as one mother shares, even though it can be “heartbreaking” to hear the results of an evaluation, in the end, it’s better to focus on next steps and ways to help.

 The Link Between Developmental Delays and Learning and Attention Issues